AnonymousgitT/complex-question-answering-evaluation-of-GPT-family/evaluation_code/readme.md

 ## Code for Evaluating Model QA Performance

-The code uses mBERT for similarity matching calculations, which requires a high-performance computer and is very time-consuming.
-By commenting out the similarity matching calculation code and only performing Exact Match, you can still achieve very close results to the original article data.
+The code uses mBERT for similarity matching calculations, which requires a high-performance computer and is very **time-consuming**.
+By **commenting out** the similarity matching calculation code and only performing Exact Match, you can still achieve very close results to the original article data.

+For monolingual dataset, we recommend referring to the code in `eval_CWQ.py`, which has detailed comments.

+For multilingual datasets, please refer to the code in `eval_MKQA.py`.
+Since the structure of the **QALD-9 dataset** is similar to **MKQA**, you can simply modify the `eval_MKQA.py` code to use it for the **QALD-9** dataset.